Introducing error reporting in optics

 Union types are a new feature of Dotty.
 They allow

 defining the most precise upper bound between two or more types.
-In our previous example, String | ConfigFailure
+In our previous example, String | ConfigFailure would

-be the best possible type to return when we compose int >>> portNumber
+be the best possible type to return when we compose int >>> portNumber.

-; the implementation would stay the same.
+We only need to change the signature of >>>; the implementation would stay the same.
 In my opinion, union types

-since we don't need the constraint NewError >: Error
+simplify the signature of >>> since we don't need the constraint NewError >: Error anymore.

 |